Ottico Meccanica Italiana

 but was much faster in operation as it was

-driven by a motor and printed its output directly onto a paper strip.
+driven by a motor, whilst it printed its output directly onto a paper strip.

 After the war, the company